July 18, 2025

 The big breakthrough for Iceland as a movie location is, undoubtedly, the shooting of James Bond at the famous glacial lake Jökulsárlón.
 Unforgettable scenes in the movie franchise feature fast Aston Martins and ice castles.
 The lagoon was used in both A View to Kill (1985) and Die Another Day (2002).

-In A View to Kill, James Bond (Roger Moore) is killing a busload of Siberians which of course requires ice, hence, the choice of Jökulsárlón and its surroundings.
-The same goes for Die Another Day where Pierce Brosnan has to fight evil Koreans surrounded with more ice than can fit into his Martini!
-Unfortunately, we don’t have an Aston Martin for you to rent but we do have a nice fleet of mid-size rental cars!
+In A View to Kill, James Bond (Roger Moore) is killing a busload of Siberians, which of course requires ice, hence the choice of Jökulsárlón and its surroundings.
+The same goes for Die Another Day, where Pierce Brosnan has to fight evil Koreans surrounded by more ice than can fit into his Martini!
+Unfortunately, we don’t have an Aston Martin for you to rent, but we do have a nice fleet of 4x4 rental cars!

-To get there, it’s an easy drive to a parking lot just off the Ring road, GPS coordinates are above.
-It’s also close to the lagoon so you could stop by the glacier, take pics, and move on!
+To get there, it’s an easy drive to a parking lot just off the Ring Road; the GPS coordinates are above.
+It’s also close to the lagoon, so you could stop by the glacier, take some epic pics, and be on your way to the next adventure!

-Svínafellsjökull has appeared in a few other movies (and music videos).
-The Sci-Fi movie Interstellar (2014) also took place on the glacier.
-Starring Matthew McConaughey and Anne Hathaway, the movie depicts a team of space explorers traveling through a wormhole in hopes of ensuring the survival of the human race.
+Svínafellsjökull has also appeared in a few other movies (and music videos).
+The Sci-Fi movie Interstellar (2014), starring Matthew McConaughey and Anne Hathaway, depicts a team of space explorers traveling through a wormhole in hopes of ensuring the survival of the human race.

-Star Wars, Fast and the Furious – Lake Mývatn
+Star Wars, Fast & the Furious - Lake Mývatn

 Star Wars and Fast and the Furious are two of the biggest Hollywood franchises, and both feature Iceland’s iconic Lake Mývatn.
 Fate of the Furious, the 8th film in the Fast and the Furious film series, shows Dom’s (Vin Diesel) life being threatened by a mysterious cyberterrorist who forces him to betray his loved ones.
 The filming crew came during high winter and shot it on the ice.